converspace/otxt/README.md

 ## TODO
 * group messaging?
    * This is currently not possible because you need to add a contact before you can talk to them and not everyone in the group (comma separated `to` param) would have added everyone.
+   * One way to do this is to treat a group just like any other person.
+      * When a user creates a group, the group pairs with all members of the group.
+      * When someone sends a msg to the group, the group forwards the msg to the members.
 * Should otxt support unsolicited messages?